FreedomCoin-Project/MyFreedomWallet/.github/pull_request_template.md

 <!---
-Below is for LMP (Labs Micro Proposals), how your PR is rewarded PIVX: this'll help your PR be rewarded faster by the DAO!
+Below is for LMP (Labs Micro Proposals), how your PR is rewarded FREED: this'll help your PR be rewarded faster by the DAO!
 --->

 ## What does this PR address?